 RB: I had a little 3-year-old mare that should have been on the track.
 My neighbor, Art Hardin, he used to train show horses, he let me breed to his Driftwood stud.
 I got a little gelding that run down the arena with his head turned to the left.
 He’d make the corner, and everyone kind of made fun of it, but all you could see were the feet.
 I won all kinds of money and I didn’t even know it was that good of a horse.
 He eventually broke his back leg coming out of the box.
 People would ask, “What’s the breeding?”
 And I’d say, ‘Well the neighbor’s got the stud and I got the mare, and it was true.’

-WSR:Being an older roper, do you feel horsepower is even more important for you now?
+WSR:Being an older roper, do you feel horses are even more important for you now?

 RB: My horse is probably ¾ of my game.
 If you watch I don’t ever have to do anything, he just does it.
 At my age, I think you have to ride almost every day if you want to be competitive and that’s really hard to do.
 Most the time I ride every day.
 If I didn’t ride real regular, I think I’d be afraid to.